Skip to content

 FAQs — ANA Profile (ANA Panel) Test

-What is an ANA Profile (ANA Panel) test?
+What is an ANA Profile (ENA Panel) test?

-An ANA Profile (often called an ANA Panel or ENA Blot) measures a set of specific autoantibodies in one profile.
+An ANA Profile (often called an ENA Panel or ANA Blot) measures a set of specific autoantibodies in one profile.
 Clinicians often interpret the marker pattern along with symptoms and other investigations; it is not a standalone diagnosis.

 Is ANA Profile the same as ENA Panel?